DavideOlivieri/progetto/README.md

 -dateConverterTest(): Method to test the convertMonth() method, relative to the control of the inserted string, provided a string representing a date, and an object of the LocalDate class representing the same date, checks that the result of the conversion is equal to the LocalDate object.

 2) [monthConverterTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/monthConverterTest.java):Test to verify the correct functioning of the monthConverter method. \
--monthConverterTest(): Method to test the convertMonth () method, which allows you to get a month given the respective number.
+-monthConverterTest(): Method to test the convertMonth () method, which allows you to get a string month given the respective number.
 3) [InvalidInputExceptionTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/InvalidInputExceptionTest.java):Test to verify the correct operation of the exception related to the control of the input in seeEvents parameter.
 4) [genreControllerExceptionTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/genreControllerExceptionTest.java):Test to verify the correct operation of the exception related to the control of the input in genre parameter.